Dana-Alyahya/assignment-4/README.md

-# Assignment 3 - Advanced Functionality Portfolio
+# Advanced Functionality Portfolio

 ## Project Description
 This is the third iteration of my personal portfolio web application, focusing on implementing **Advanced Functionality** as required by Assignment 3.
 The goal is to expand my skills further and demonstrate stronger programming practices, building on the foundations established in Assignments 1 and 2.

 The application is a responsive, modern portfolio designed to showcase my projects, skills, and contact information.

-## New Features in Assignment 3
+## New Features

 This assignment introduced several key advanced features: